 - Maintain the position for a few seconds.

 - Return to the standing position, pushing down on the floor.

 1. Develop your Flexibility and Range of Motion

 I can never overemphasize how important stretching is!
 As we age, we lose bone and muscle mass and, our muscles get stiff.

 On top of that, sitting for a long period of time means that our hips get tight, therefore by loosening, opening and, stretching the hips, we substantially prevent hip pain.

-In this manner, plié squats are better than traditional squats due to the fact that the wide stance and feet turned outwards opens up your hips, increases your range of motion, and greatly improves your flexibility.
+In this manner, plié squats are better than traditional squats due to the fact that the wide stance and feet turned outwards open up your hips, increase your range of motion, and greatly improve your flexibility.